Date: 22 November 2014. Glass-bottom Dinghy.

 The bolts also meant there was an

 ever present danger of stubbing my big toe.
-You'd think I'd
+You would think I

-learn but it became constant a source of irritation.
+would learn however it became constant a source of irritation.
 I swear (quite

 proficiently, albeit silently) more than once I rued the day I